steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

     });
 ```

-Notice, we only fetching 1 blog post with `limit` and we filling all necessary fields/variables with old content.
-We have created small function called `createPatch` to patch edits to old content.
+Notice, we are only fetching a single blog post by specifying a `limit` and we have filled all necessary fields/variables with the old content.
+We have created a small function called `createPatch` to patch edits to the old content.

 ```javascript
 function createPatch(text, out) {